wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_state_subscribeStorage.md

 ---
-title: movr:state_subscribeStorage \[POST\] {disallowed}
+title: state_subscribeStorage  {disallowed} - Moonriver
-description: Subscribes to storage changes for the provided keys
+description: Example code for the state_subscribeStorage  {disallowed} json-rpc method. Сomplete guide on how to use state_subscribeStorage  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters